mapledyne/yaaz/readme.md

 made yet, food/booze you haven't consumed, monsters with missing factoids in Manuel, etc.

+### yaaz-manuel

+If you have a Monster Manuel, this script will try to give you some ideas on what you might do to help complete your Manuel.

 ### yaaz

 This command is the core of yaaz and will attempt to run you through a full